Internal Funding Programs

 Proposals must be uploaded electronically as a single PDF file to Niner Research, UNC Charlotte’s electronic research administration portal.
 See the FRG Guidelines for more information on Niner Research.
 Name your file in the following manner: Last name_first name.
 Joint proposals should use the last names of both faculty members.

-Proposals for the 2024-2025 program are due by 5:00 pm on Friday, November 3, 2023 (all applicants) or 5:00 pm on Friday, March 22, 2024 (new assistant professors only), but please read the FRG Guidelines carefully to note the details of the new Niner Research submission process..
+Proposals for the 2024-2025 program are due by 5:00 pm on Friday, November 3, 2023 (all applicants) or 5:00 pm on Friday, March 22, 2024 (new assistant professors enrolled in Proposal Development Workshop only*), but please read the FRG Guidelines carefully to note the details of the new Niner Research submission process.

 Resources for the 2024-2025 program: